Good Man

 Richmond, Virginia, USA

 Now I was stuck in a ditch in the middle of nowhere.
 I was just crawling out of my car when an older gentleman in a red pickup drove up and asked, “You need a hand?”
-It turns out he lived only about a mile up the road and said he’d return with a tractor and chain to pull me out.
+It turns out he lived only about a mile up the road.
+He said he’d return with a tractor and chain to pull me out.
 Little did I know that this man’s name, which he hadn’t told me, would be marked in my memory forever.

 Originally published as HeroicStories #150 on June 6, 2000